DevelUps/testpython_selenium/Readme.txt

 Open the main.py file in your code editor and modify the following line to specify the correct path to the Chrome Driver Executable File: driver = webdriver.Chrome("executable_path=C:\Drivers\chromedriver.exe")

-Run the script with the following command in your terminal or console: python main.py
+FOR Run the scripts with the following command in your terminal or console: python "name.py" test1_XPATH_sel test2_ID_sel test3_CSS_sel

 Operation
 The script takes care of opening a Chrome browser window, navigating to the https://demoqa.com/ web page, printing a welcome message and the current web page title to the console, waiting for 5 seconds, and finally closing the browser window.